VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can users transfer points between themselves=

-As WooCommerce Wallet already has a feature to transfer between users, we did not add that feature for VYPS points directly.
-If there is a demand, it can be added though.
+Yes.
+This has changed in 1.7 as users can now use the Point Exchange short code to transfer points to their referrals.

 =Can users buy points directly through WooCommerce?=